 USFSP is aiming for its first regional Ethics Bowl win in November, with the goal of competing in the national tournament in Chicago in 2018.
 To get the team of debate students there and prepared, they are raising money that will help pay for expenses related to travel, coaching and practice, competition fees, scholarships and supplies for the team.
-A Herdfunder drive is taking place from September 5-October 4, and thanks to a generous challenge gift from David and Lisa Hood, the team is already halfway to their goal of $10,000.
+A Herdfunder drive is taking place that will run through October 31, and thanks to a generous challenge gift from David and Lisa Hood, the team is already halfway to their goal of $10,000.
 You can learn more and donate at: https://usffdn.usf.edu/herdfunder/281/

 The Ethics Bowl is a debate-style competition in which university teams respond to moral questions arising out of current events.
 The top four out of 20 teams in each regional competition are invited to participate in the national bowl.